 I’ve used the Firebelly Trail Quilt overnight on the ground and in a hammock, as a comforter, an underquilt and a top quilt, frequently, during humid nights with rainstorms, and it performed admirably in each iteration.
 At a personally-measured 27.3 ounces, the Firebelly is not the lightest option, especially for a 3 season underquilt, but the ability to use it in multiple configurations, thereby reducing the number of distinct pieces of gear one needs, and its extensive coverage, may make the weight penalty worth it to many users.

-Disclosure: Kammok provided the author with a Firebelly for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Kammok provided the author with a Firebelly for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.